Questions, answered

 Anyone on your team who needs to know how the product actually works without reading code — PMs writing tickets, customer success answering questions, sales preparing demos, managers onboarding new hires, executives reading the product without anyone translating it.
 Engineers benefit too, but they are not the audience that drives the design.
 One spec, one source of truth, for the whole company.

 Connect a GitHub repository.
 Specsight runs a Full Analysis of the entire codebase and produces a spec — features, scenarios, connections, all in plain English.
-From then on, every merge to your tracked branch triggers a Release Sync that updates only the affected scenarios.
-Nothing to write, nothing to maintain.
+From then on, every release to your tracked branch triggers a Sync that updates only the affected scenarios.
+Nothing to write or maintain — you open it and see how every feature behaves.

 A browsable spec organised by Feature, with each Feature broken into Context/Action/Outcome scenarios — happy paths, edge cases, and errors.
-Alongside it: a changelog of every release, a Feature Graph of how features connect, and reports summarising what changed across any time range you choose.
+Alongside it: a changelog of every release, a Feature Map of how features connect, and digests summarising what changed across any time range you choose.
 Exportable to XLSX, Markdown, or PDF.

-Confluence and Notion document what someone meant to build.
-Specsight documents what is actually running, drawn from the code itself.
-Static docs go stale the moment a feature ships; Specsight updates with every release, so what you read today matches what is live today.
+Confluence and Notion hold what someone meant to build.
+Specsight shows what is actually running, read from the code itself — observability for product behaviour, not another doc to maintain.
+So what you read today matches what is live today, every release.

-It replaces the part that has to stay in sync with the code — the description of how every Feature actually behaves.
+It covers what no wiki can: a live view of how every Feature actually behaves, read from the code.
 Strategy docs, design rationale, customer-facing help articles, and onboarding guides still belong in Notion or Confluence.
-Think of Specsight as the layer underneath: the always-current truth that everything else can reference.
+Specsight is the instrument underneath — the reading of the product itself that everything else can reference.

 Yes — that is who it is built for.
 Scenarios are written in plain English, organised by Feature, and read like a product brief, not a technical document.
 The intended reader is a PM, customer success rep, salesperson, or manager.
 Engineers use it too, but they are not the audience the design serves.